Jewish Life and Culture in Poland, Past and Present

 • Piotrkowska Street highlight drive (Art Nouveau façades, film-related statues).

-• Lunch: food court or restaurant (vegetarian & fish easily available).
+12:15 – 13:15 – Lunch: food court or restaurant (cost not included; vegetarian & fish easily available).

-13:30 – 14:30 | Meet with rabbi at contemporary synagogue (TBD)
+13:30 – 14:30 – Meet with rabbi at synagogue (TBD), discuss religious and cultural life of contemporary Jewish community

-14:30 – 17:00 – Drive Łódź → Kraków (290 km)
+14:30 – 18:00 – Drive Łódź → Kraków (290 km / 181 mi)

 • Comfort stop in Czestochowa, drive by Old Synagogue site

-• Guide talk: Intro to Kraków neighborhoods (Old Town, Kazimierz, Podgórze) and next-day options (Wawel, Schindler Factory, Kazimierz synagogues).
+• Guide talk: Intro to Kraków neighborhoods (Old Town, Kazimierz, Podgórze)

-17:00 | Arrival – Kraków
+18:00 – Arrival – Kraków

-• Drop-off: hotel in central Kraków.
+• Drop-off: hotel in central Kraków

-• Dinner on your own
+• Dinner and evening on your own

 Overnight: Kraków